workshirt/WSCoachMarksView/README.md

 ## Usage

-Create a new WSCoachMarksView instance in your viewDidLoad method and pass in an array of coach mark definitions (each containing a CGRect for the rectangle and its accompanying caption).
+Create a new WSCoachMarksView instance in your viewDidLoad method and pass in an array of coach mark definitions (each containing information about the CGRect that is used as the "window" to your component, a caption, and other optional elements.
+See the example below.

 ```objective-c
 - (void)viewDidLoad {